Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 How much are property prices expected to increase in Guatemala in 2026?

-As of early 2026, property prices in Guatemala are expected to increase by approximately 4% to 8% in nominal terms over the course of the year.
+As of 2026, property prices in Guatemala are expected to increase by about 5% to 7% for the full year, with stronger growth in prime Guatemala City and Antigua.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Guatemala.